Can Horses Have Allergies?

 The most effective way to manage your horse’s allergies and treat their symptoms is to eliminate exposure to the trigger.
 Try to narrow down what your horse may be allergic to (it’s usually something newly introduced to their environment) so you can prevent contact.

-If you are unable to identify what your horse is allergic to or their symptoms do not clear up, talk to your vet.
+Talk to your vet if you cannot identify what your horse is allergic to or their symptoms do not clear up.
 They may recommend or prescribe steroids, antihistamine medication, or supplements to help with management.